National Savings Bank (Washington, DC)

 Newspaper Excerpt

 There was a run on the National Savings bank this morning.
-The bank is paying promptly
+The bank paid all demands without exacting their privilege of thirty days notice.

 Source